Realme C35 Price in Pakistan & Specs - Sept 2023

-The Oppo Reno 9 is now available on the market at a reasonable...
+The Realme C35 is a budget-friendly smartphone that offers a range of features for everyday use.
+It comes with a 6.6-inch IPS LCD display with HD+ resolution, providing vibrant colors and decent viewing angles.

-The Realme C35 is a budget-friendly smartphone designed to offer a range of essential features at an affordable price point.
-With a 6.6-inch HD+ display, this phone provides a spacious and clear viewing experience for all your content.
+Under the hood, the phone is powered by a Unisoc Tiger T616 chipset, coupled with 4GB of RAM and 128GB of internal storage, ensuring smooth performance for essential tasks and light gaming.

-Under the hood, the Realme C35 is powered by an octa-core processor, ensuring smooth performance for everyday tasks and app usage.
-It comes with multiple storage and RAM options, allowing you to choose the configuration that suits your needs.
+The Realme C35 features a dual-camera setup on the back, with a 50MP primary camera and a 2MP depth sensor.
+For selfies, there’s an 8MP front-facing camera.

-Photography enthusiasts will appreciate the dual-camera setup on the back, which includes a 50MP primary camera.
-There’s also an 8MP front camera for selfies.
-The device runs on Realme UI, based on Android, providing a user-friendly interface.
+The device runs on Realme UI based on Android, providing a user-friendly interface.
+It’s powered by a 5,000mAh battery, ensuring long-lasting usage.

-With a large battery, the Realme C35 offers extended usage time, and it supports fast charging for added convenience.
-This budget-friendly smartphone is an excellent choice for those looking for essential features without breaking the bank.
+Overall, the Realme C35 offers a budget-friendly option with a decent display, capable performance, and a reliable battery for everyday use.

 The Realme C35 price in Pakistan is Rs.
 59,999/-